I Modi: History of Erotic Art (NSFW)

 It was first printed in 1524 by Marcantonio Raimondi, who worked closely with Raphael on the etchings which helped spread his fame across Europe.
 But Raimondi also brought something else to Europe – porn.
 And some of the drawings and etchings presented here can be truly explicit.

-There is a popular story that the prints of I Modi were actually based on a series of erotic paintings that Giulio Romano was doing as a commission for Federico II Gonzaga’s new Palazzo Te in Mantua.
-In another version of the story Romano made the drawings on the interior walls of the Vatican that he was supposed to be decorating (ha!).
+But back to I Modi.
+There is a popular story that the prints of I Modi were actually based on a series of erotic paintings that Giulio Romano did as a commission for Federico II Gonzaga’s new Palazzo Te in Mantua.
+In another version of the story, Romano made the drawings on the interior walls of the Vatican that he was supposed to be decorating.
 But it seems that these stories are definitely myths.
 According to recent research, Giulio Romano gave the drawings to Marcantonio Raimondi as a parting gift when Romano left Vienna to decorate the Palazzo Te in Mantua.
 Raimondi then made engravings of these drawings.

-In 1527, Aretino, poet and political satirist, campaigned for the release of Raimondi.
+In 1527, Aretino, poet and political satirist campaigned for the release of Raimondi.

 According to a letter by Aretino, when Raimondi was released he wanted to see the drawings that had caused all this commotion.
 Upon seeing the original erotic drawings, Aretoni says he was filled with the same inspiration that had been felt by the original artist.
 Aretino then wrote 16 erotic sonnets to accompany each of the drawings, describing the scene in each one, and I Modi was then reprinted with the 16 sonnets and engravings in 1527.
 But they were all destroyed by the Vatican.
-But in the mid 1800’s, Count de Waldeck released a series of drawings that he says were based on original tracings from I Modi.
+But in the mid-1800s, Count de Waldeck released a series of drawings that he says were based on original tracings from I Modi.